 Scouse is a beef or lamb stew traditionally associated with the people of Liverpool, who have come to be known as "Scousers" over the years.

-The recipe for Scouse is pretty broad.
-In other words, there is no definitive recipe because it was made up from leftovers and whatever was in season at the time.
+The recipe for Scouse is pretty broad: There is no definitive recipe, because it was traditionally made from leftovers and whatever was in season at the time.

 Warm and filling, Scouse was originally brought to Liverpool by Northern European sailors.
 The original name of what was once a lamb stew was "lobskause" or "labskause," which over the years has been shortened and Anglicised to just "Scouse."